 Today: Identify the Jobs to be Done

-without a deep and nuanced understanding of the customer.
+Innovation is not possible without a deep and nuanced understanding of the customer.
 Many innovators get caught up in trying to understand how customers are engaging with a product or service in order to find ways to improve the offering.
 While this path may help you squeak out a point or two of growth, it does not set you up to solve the true needs and desires for advancement that customers are seeking.

 We often look at consumer research through the lens of Jobs to be Done.
 By employing a research process that focuses on in-depth conversations with customers in order to understand the progress that they’re looking to make in their lives, innovation teams can understand customer frustrations, desires, self-crafted solutions, ambitions, and designated partners at a deeper level.
 Jobs to be Done enables innovators to understand customer views of connection and progress in a way that makes transformational innovation possible.

 The understanding of customers cannot stop with the progress that they seek today.
 Innovation is moving forward at a blinding pace, so innovators must be able to anticipate the Progress that will be required tomorrow.

 At Lippincott, we maintain a dynamic body of research into the Customer of the Future that tracks the trends, technologies, expectations, and policies that are shifting customer behaviors across categories.
 By matching the insights gained through Jobs to be Done with this understanding of the Customer of the Future, we’re able to anticipate the future progress that customers will desire.
 Our forward-looking research enables innovators to design with a vision of the future in mind, creating ideas that are right for what will emerge rather than simply for the reality that exists today.